In this article

 How Often Should An Expense Policy Be Updated?

-Policies Should Be Reviewed Annually Or When There’s A Major Business Change (Company Growth Or Regulatory Updates).
+Policies Should Be Reviewed Annually Or When There’s A Major Business Change (E.G., Company Growth Or Regulatory Updates).

 What Happens If An Employee Violates The Policy?